Anarcha-feminism: Individualism

 Anarcha-feminism holds the principle that "the personal is political", developing a critique of everyday life that aims to erode social and political power, in pursuit of a society where each individual had control over "[their] own life, and no others".
-Anarcha-feminists considered the nuclear family to be the root of all gender inequality, and thus that equality could only be achieved through the extension of personal autonomy and economic independence to women.
+Anarcha-feminists considered the nuclear family to be the root of all gender inequality; thus, equality could only be achieved through the extension of personal autonomy and economic independence to women.
 Although the institution of private property was roundly critiqued by anarcho-communists such as Emma Goldman, it was upheld as a means of women's economic emancipation by Voltairine de Cleyre.

 Anarchist feminists such as Itō Noe have upheld the ideal of a "New Woman", encouraging women to assert their own individuality and develop independent thought.
 Emma Goldman conceived of a revolution that takes place within individual minds, as well as in society.
 Goldman advocated for women to exercise their autonomy by overcoming their own "internal tyrants", whether that be the opinions of their family members or traditional Social norms.
-According to Martha Hewitt, the anarcha-feminist conception of revolution is as a "as process, transformative praxis of thought, feeling, and collective social activity."
+According to Martha Hewitt, the anarcha-feminist conception of revolution is "as process, transformative praxis of thought, feeling, and collective social activity."

 In the 1993 book The Politics of Individualism, the anarcha-feminist L. Susan Brown developed what she called an "existential individualism", which upheld individual autonomy and voluntary cooperation.